 American Contemporary Ballet’s mission is to produce and present choreographic works of the highest quality which exemplify dance as a musical art form.

 American Contemporary Ballet, based in Los Angeles, was founded by choreographer Lincoln Jones and dancer Theresa Farrell to produce original contemporary classical ballets, and to present twentieth-century masterworks that established dance as a musical art form.
-Currently ACB performs the choreography of George Balanchine, Fred Astaire, and Lincoln Jones.
+The company's repertory includes works by George Balanchine, Fred Astaire, Lincoln Jones and reconstructions of the seminal works of ballet's history.

 ACB’s performances are always danced to live music, which is played by some of LA’s finest classical musicians.
 Our venues seat the audience at stage level, and each program is followed by a reception with the artists and live jazz.
-We also provide audiences with an opportunity to connect with ballet intellectually and critically through our DANCE+DESIGN programs.
+We also provide audiences with an opportunity to connect with ballet intellectually and critically through our Dance+Design and Dancing School programs.

 Artistic Director Lincoln Jones, an LA native, founded and developed American Contemporary Ballet in New York City with Associate Director Theresa Farrell.
 They chose Los Angeles as ACB's permanent home, launching the company there in 2011.
 ACB’s first shows in Los Angeles were presented in collaboration with The Da Camera Society, an LA-based chamber music presenter with a forty-year history, which made its first foray into dance with the collaboration.
 The partnership made possible the presentation of new contemporary classical dance works with the highest level of musical performance, featuring players such as Martin Chalifour, Principal Concertmaster of the Los Angeles Philharmonic, and Tereza Stanislav, Assistant Concertmaster of the Los Angeles Chamber Orchestra.